 * Full foot fins

-* Open heal fins
+* Open heel fins

 BC’s or BCD’s

 This piece of scuba diving equipment helps the person maintain the proper level of buoyancy.
-It’s a life-saving device that helps you ascend, descend and float on the surface, similar to a life jacket.
+It’s a life-saving device that helps you ascend, descend, and float on the surface, similar to a life jacket.

-If the diver wants to stay on the surface of the water or float up from the sea floor, he wants more buoyancy.
+If the diver wants to stay on the surface of the water or float up from the seafloor, he wants more buoyancy.
 If he wants to descend into the water, he wants less buoyancy.

 The level of buoyancy is controlled by the amount of air in the BCD’s inflatable bladder.
 The bladder can be filled in two ways:

-* From the air tank through the regulator
+- From the air tank through the regulator

-* From the diver’s mouth through an inflation valve (a backup safety feature)
+- From the diver’s mouth through an inflation valve (a backup safety feature)

 BCDs also have a place to fit the air cylinder as well as pockets for weights.
 It is designed with clips to keep air hoses in place and prevent tangling.